DylanAhTeck/QuizletCloneApp/README.md

 - Run Life.xcodeproj file

-Note: re-uploaded from local copy
+Note: this git repository was re-uploaded based on local copy